DeafBun/Makeplace-To-Teamcraft/README.md

 =============================================================================================================================

 If you like the tool!
-Feel free to also just shoot me a message in the tech support discord!
+Feel free to just shoot me a message in the tech support discord saying you liked it!

-If for some reason you want to monetarily contribute, please feel free to donate to the [National Assoc. of the Deaf](https://www.nad.org/donate/)
+If for some reason you want to monetarily contribute, please feel free to donate to the [National Assoc. of the Deaf](https://www.nad.org/donate/), send me a pic of your donation, and ill credit you or your character in this readme and the code!